kalendar/assessments/srl/motivation/self_efficacy/medium.md

 The SRL survey suggests that you have **medium** *self-efficacy for online learning*.
 That means you *sometimes* feel capable of performing well in an online environment.
 It might be that your confidence goes up or down depending on the particular topic or activity you are completing online.

-The scenario below illustrates how self-efficacy for online learning can impact a person’s performance.
+The scenario below illustrates how self-efficacy for online learning can influence a person’s thoughts, feelings, and actions.

 > Maria, a first year college student, was hesitant about enrolling in an online biology course.
 Although she possesses strong self-efficacy for reading, science had never been her strongest subject and she was afraid that she wouldn’t understand biology concepts without meeting face to face with an instructor.
 The first class module was difficult for Maria, and she had a hard time understanding the material.
 "I may as well give up now," she thought, "Maybe this was a mistake."